rosmur/cpkmetrics/READMe.md

 - Natural language results
 - Skewness and Kurtosis
-- Create enums or global vars for thresholds for cpk and cpa ratings
+- Allow setting threshold values?

 ## To-Do

 - Add docstrings from property methods
 - Need to fix process accuracy formula and ratings
+- Create enums or global vars for thresholds for cpk and cpa ratings

 ## Tests